secureworks/flowsynth/README.md

 +	argparse
 +	scapy

-Flowsynth has been tested on python 2.7 and python 3.
+Flowsynth has been tested on Python 2.7 and Python 3.

 ## How it works ##